learn-co-curriculum/phase-3-active-record-mechanics/README.md

 By now you are familiar with the concept of an [ORM][orm], an Object-Relational Mapper.
 While building your own ORM for a single class is a great way to learn about how object-oriented programming languages commonly interact with a database, imagine you had _many_ more classes.
-To test and maintain custom code for each project we work on would distract our attention from making cool stuff to building database connectivity.
+Having to test and maintain custom code to build database connectivity for each project we work on would divert our attention from what we really want to be focusing on: making cool stuff.

-To save themselves and other developers this headache, the [Active Record][ar] Ruby gem team built the [Active Record][ar] gem.
+To save themselves and others this headache, a team of developers built the [Active Record][ar] Ruby gem.

-In this lesson, we'll read about how to to have Active link our Ruby models with rows in a database table.
+In this lesson, we'll read about how to have Active Record link our Ruby models with rows in a database table.
 There's code in the `active_record.rb` file set up so you can follow along with the examples below.
 Fork and clone this lesson if you'd like to code along.